 An elective course offering the opportunity for in-depth study of a particular theme or personality significant to theology.
-(May be repeated with different study.)
+(May be repeated with a different study named.)
 Prerequisites: 15 hours total of theology and history, and 15 hours of Bible.